eduherminio/AoCHelper/README.md

 Your problem classes are instantiated only once, so parsing the input file (`InputFilePath`) in your class constructor allows you to:

 - Avoid executing parsing logic twice per problem.
-- Measure more accurately your part 1 and part 2 solutions performance.
+- Measure more accurately your part 1 and part 2 solutions performance*.

+\* Consider enabling `ShowConstructorElapsedTime` and `ShowTotalElapsedTimePerDay` in `SolverConfiguration`.

 [githubactionslogo]: https://github.com/eduherminio/AoCHelper/workflows/CI/badge.svg
 [githubactionslink]: https://github.com/eduherminio/AoCHelper/actions?query=workflow%3ACI